Andy Ibáñez Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff is last in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.77).
+- The Rockies' 5.75 team ERA ranks 29th across all MLB pitching staffs.

-- The Rockies allow the second-most home runs in baseball (120 total, 1.4 per game).
+- Rockies pitchers combine to allow the second-most home runs in baseball (121 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.